Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 As we studied this, we concluded that F335M and F356W offered a similar opportunity and that the likelihood of strong H$\alpha$ or H$\beta$+[OIII] emission recommended splitting this exposure time as well.
 This has been borne out in practice: we have found the abilty to isolate strong emission lines at 3--5~$\mu$m to be very useful and interesting.
 In addition to the lines themselves, the extra spectral resolution helps to isolate the Balmer jump at high redshift and to measure the rest-optical continuum.

 Where possible, we observe F277W somewhat longer than F356W because of the extra coverage from F335M.
-We also chose to slant the exposure time toward making F115W deeper, emphasizing the selection of $z>9$ candidates.
+We keep F410M and F444W longer to compensate for the larger zodiacal background.
+Finally, we chose to slant the exposure time toward making F115W deeper, emphasizing the selection of $z>9$ candidates.

+In program 3215, we found that increasing the number of medium bands continued to provide very desirable access to emission lines and improved photometric redshifts.
+Therefore we opted to echo much of this in our final deep parallel field, program 1287.
+By adding F300M, F182M, and F162M, we provide a single medium-band filter in each of F277W, F200W, and F150W.
+As before, this allows one to isolate a strong line from the continuum in each of these filters with a minimum of extra exposure time.
+We chose F182M and F300W as the most sensitive in each of these wide bands.
+We preferred F162M to F140M to keep consistent with program 3215 and because F162M and F182M provide improved Ly$\alpha$ dropout localization at redshifts above 12.

 In summary, we have found the NIRCam coverage in the nine base bands to be highly effective for photometric redshifts.
 For example, at $z\approx 7$, one observes the Lyman $\alpha$ drop in F090W and H$\beta$+[OIII] in the longest bands.
+We further have found that the combination of medium and wide bands, particularly at the redder filters, is extremely helpful, as many of the higher redshift galaxies have strong emission lines.